christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 This stream accumulates more than just the token embedding; it also aggregates output from previous attention heads and feedforward networks.
 Attention heads and mlps read in information from the residual stream, apply edits to the input based on how it functions, and then puts that edited (new) information back into the residual stream.
 They only read and write from the stream with linear operations (addition), this means the input to any layer can be decomposed to the sum of the output of a bunch of operations that correspond to different mechanisms of every layer inside the transformer.

 By the time we get to the later layers, the residual stream should be holding rich, high-level abstractions, like syntactic structures, semantic relationships, or even summaries of entire phrases or sentences of larger text segments.
-In other words, there should be observable compositionality in the residual stream.
+In other words, there should be observable compositionality in the residual stream where the model is mapping syntax onto semantics.
 Attention heads don't just read from tokens—they read from the residual streams at specific positions and write new information into the residual stream at the target position.
 This allows them to move contextually rich, abstract information from one position to another, independent of the specific token at those positions.

 Going back to our period example, for that period at the end of a sentence, the residual stream at that position might hold a summary of the entire sentence in its residual stream, not just the token embedding of the period itself.
 It’s a complex, multi-layered representation that has been built up over the entire forward pass over multiple attention blocks and mlps, containing information about syntactic roles, semantic meanings, and even the overall structure of the sentence.
 So attention patterns are essentially mechanisms for moving these complex representations between positions, often transferring higher-level abstractions like hierarchical structures and temporal sequences.
 This is why models can handle nested structures and dependencies, which are assumed to be critical for tasks like ToM.